amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## What Is an OAuth 2.0 Integration?

 An OAuth 2.0 integration (or integration) is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.
-By leveraging OAuth 2.0, integrations can securely access Meraki resources on behalf of users or organizations, allowing them to perform tasks such as monitoring network status, configuring network settings, or collecting data without requiring direct user credential input.
+With OAuth 2.0, integrations can securely access Meraki resources on behalf of users or organizations.
+This allows the users to perform tasks such as monitoring network status, configuring network settings, or collecting data without requiring direct user credential input.

 ## Benefits of OAuth 2.0 Integrations